refandhika/reactest/README.md

 # reactest

-Playing around with Ruby on Rails and Reactest
+Playing around with Ruby on Rails and Reactest.

 ## Ruby version
 > 2.4.0